-Drive from Cairns northward on the Cook Highway.
+From Cairns drive northward on the Cook Highway.
 Pass through the town of Mossman and keep going north to the Daintree River ferry crossing.
 Cross the river and drive northwards on Cape Tribulation Road for 15km.
 Daintree Rainforest Village is on the right side of the road at the only fuel station in the forest.
 For more information see our Getting Here page.

 It takes 2 hours from Cairns, 1 hour from Mossman, 20 minutes from the Daintree River ferry.

-It is only 15 kms or approximately 25 minutes drive.
+It is only 15 kms from Daintree Rainforest Village to Cape Tribulation or approximately 25 minutes drive.

 Our reception is in the shop which is open till 6pm.
 Please try to arrive before dark to make it easy on yourself and others.
-If you have a reservation and arrive after the office has closed you should park in the visitors car park and wait for the caretaker to meet you.
+If you have a reservation and arrive after the office has closed we will send you a map of the camp ground by SMS around 5.30pm.

-Please contact us with your desired dates, number of people, vehicle types and setups in case you are hoping to tent camp so we can confirm we can accommodate your group and help you with the booking process.
+Please contact us with your desired dates, number of people, vehicle types and camp setups. …or we can help you make the reservation by phone…0466658399

 Our campground is open all year through.
 Experiencing the magic of the wet season is something that few people get to do, but this is when the forest really comes alive.
 We have a limited number of sheltered sites where you can still camp out without getting all your gear saturated and still venture out to the surrounding activities between showers.